 El Mirador and Safari Shopping Centre

-Every other Sunday is the best time to browse the bijou El Mirador shopping centre, when local craftsy-types ply their homemade wares alongside designer labels.
+Spending vacations in Tenerife, every other Sunday is the best time to browse the bijou El Mirador shopping centre, when local craftsy-types ply their homemade wares alongside designer labels.
 On the Golden Mile, the Safari Shopping Centre clumps all the well-known brands around a son et lumiére fountain, providing a suitable distraction for those in your party of a less retail-minded nature.

 If you’re self-catering, or love the hustle, bustle and economy of local markets, the farmer's market in Adeje sells home-grown produce including wine, cheese and honey at prices well below the local supermarkets.
 Open Saturday and Sunday morning from 8.00 and Wednesday evening from 4pm–8pm.